pedro00dk/willow-experiment/exercises/lowest-common-ancestor.md

 The seconds line contains the values `va` and `vb`.
 `va` and `vb` are always contained in the BST.

-Multiple inputs can be provided at once, ther must be an empty line between each input line.

 <!--english-->

 <!--portuguese-->